Skip to Content

 The Dreaded “C” Word: What is Colic?

 Colic is a broad term for abdominal pain in horses, and it can range from mild gas to life-threatening intestinal twists.
+According to the American Association of Equine Practitioners (AAEP), colic is one of the most common emergencies in horses.
 When your horse colics, it’s crucial to recognize the signs early, as timely intervention can be lifesaving.

 • Lack of appetite